 Under Section 35 of the Constitution Act 1982, Métis are one of the 3 Aboriginal people are Canada.
 This means that Métis are entitled to section 35 rights.
 As these rights are collectively negotiated for Métis people, it will become increasingly important to have Métis Citizenship.
 To learn about these rights as they become available, please join our email list with the sign up at the very bottom of this page.

 Currently MNBC has 13 Ministries that offer a variety of services, programs and benefits.
 Some of our most common requests are Post-Secondary Education Funding, our Métis Early Years Program and Métis Youth BC.

 You are able to apply on behalf of minor aged children if you are their legal guardian with decision making authority.

 You are able to apply on behalf on an adult if you have Power of Attorney for the applicant or if the applicant has filled out a Third party consent form.
-Once you begin the application, it will be given you the option of uploading the Third Party Consent form or a copy of your Power of Attorney Document.
+Once you begin the application, it will give you the option of uploading the Third Party Consent form or a copy of your Power of Attorney Document.